Higher dimensional Jordan curves: First reductions and the construction of approximating skeleta

 We also set

-We are going to iteratively define a measure on the set the approximating set $V_{j}$; we then put all those dyadic cubes where this measure is too large is a family called $\Badsh{}$, to then perform a stopping time algorithm on the David-Christ cubes of $Q_0\subset E$, stopping whenever a David-Christ cubes hits a dyadic cubes in $\Badsh{}$ with comparable side length, and restarting after skipping one generation of cubes.
-Through this stopping time procedure we obtain the decomposition of $\dD(k_0)$ mentioned in Lemma \ref{l:corona}.
+We are going to iteratively define a measure on the approximating set $V_{j}$; we then put all those dyadic cubes where this measure growa too large in a family called $\Bad$, to then perform a stopping time algorithm on the David-Christ cubes of $Q_0\subset E$, stopping whenever a David-Christ cubes hits a dyadic cubes in $\Bad$ with comparable side length, and restarting after skipping one generation of cubes.
+Through this stopping time procedure we obtain the decomposition of $\dD(k_0)$ mentioned in Lemma \ref{l:corona}. \\ \\

 Let us define the measure mentioned above.
 For $m \in \N$

 Note that then, if $I \in \Delta_{m}(Q_0)$,